swiftlang/swift-evolution/proposals/0311-task-locals.md

 Task local values may be read from any function running within a task context.
 This includes *synchronous* functions which were called from an asynchronous function.

 The functionality is also available even if no Task is available in the call stack of a function at all.
-In such contexts, the task-local APIs will perform a best-effort simulation of the semantics, and continue to work as expected as long as the code in such non-async function remains synchronous or uses the `async{}` operation to create a new task.
+In such contexts, the task-local APIs will effectively work similar to thread-local storage meaning that they cannot automatically propagate to new (unstructured) threads (e.g. pthread) created from such context.
+They _will continue to work as expected_ with Task APIs nested inside such scopes however: for example, if `async{}` is used to create an asynchronous task from such synchronous function with no task available, it will inherit task-locals from the synchronous context.

 A task-local must be declared as a static stored property, and annotated using the `@TaskLocal` property wrapper.